Nigeria - Country Commercial Guide

 Total Market Size = (Total Local Production + Total Imports) – (Total Exports)

 Nigeria’s potential market for alcoholic beverages is valued at $2 billion.
-The still wines (red and white) category leads the market — accounting for a market share of more than 80%.
+The still wines category leads the market — accounting for a market share of more than 80%.
 Red wine alone accounts for over 73% of the total volume sold.
 Local wine processing is underdeveloped.
-Middle-class consumers are increasing their consumption of wine, perceiving it as a healthier option than other alcoholic beverages.
-Effective June 4, 2018, the 20% tax on wine was replaced by a tax of per centiliter over a three-year period through 2020.
-GON indicated it wants to raise revenues and reduce health hazards associated with alcohol abuse.
+Middle class consumers are increasing their consumption of wine, perceiving it as a healthier option than other alcoholic beverages.
+Effective 2018, the 20% tax on wine was replaced by a tax of per centiliter over a three-year period.
+The Nigeria government indicated it wants to raise revenues and reduce health hazards associated with alcohol abuse.

 Leading Sub-Sectors